-Following the request from the audit committee in 2021, management engaged the audit firm of Kandit Advisory Services Co.,Ltd. to conduct a Risk Assessment for all operational activities.
+Following the request from the audit committee in 2022, management engaged the audit firm Kandit Advisory Services Co.
+Ltd, to conduct an internal audit review of the Procurement processes for Fresh Fruit Bunches, and the Payment Processes of Fresh Fruit Bunches to ensure that the company has adequate and appropriate internal control systems.